Ballet Black: History

 Ballet Black achieved charity status in 2004.
 Its patrons are Thandiwe Newton OBE and Kwame Kwei-Armah OBE, and Althea Efunshile is the chair of the trustees.
 Arts Council England made Ballet Black a National Portfolio Organisation (NPO) for 2018-2022 and awarded them £880,000.

 Ballet Black have been nominated for and have won numerous dance awards including The Critics' Circle National Dance Awards, Sky Arts, and Oliviers.
 In the 2012 National Dance Awards (announced Jan 2013) they won the Grishko Award for the Best Independent Company, and in the 2018 awards their dancer José Alves won Outstanding Male Dancer in Classical Performance, while Cathy Marston won Best Classical Choreography, both for work on The Suit.
 Other nominations included the company's Arthur Pita's nomination for the Laurence Olivier Award for Outstanding Achievement in Dance in 2014 for his choreography of A Dream Within A Midsummer Night's Dream, and the same piece receiving a nomination for the 2015 Sky Arts award for dance.

 Ballet Black have featured in documentaries including The South Bank Show in 2016 and BBC Four's Danceworks.

 A collaboration with dance shoe company Freed of London was announced in 2018.
 Freed added two new colours, "Ballet Bronze" and "Ballet Brown" to their range of pointe shoes.

 Senior Artists Cira Robinson and Mthuthuzeli November danced as part of Stormzy's headlining act on the Pyramid stage at Glastonbury Festival 2019.

+The company's founder and artistic director Cassa Pancho was appointed O.B.E. in the 2026 New Year Honours "For services to Ballet".